 What the doctor does:

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
-What they find during the history and physical examination often suggests the cause of the watery eyes and the tests that may need to be done (see Symptoms of Eye Disorders: Some Causes and Features of Watery Eyes).
+What they find during the history and physical examination often suggests the cause of the watery eyes and the tests that may need to be done (see Table 6: Some Causes and Features of Watery Eyes).

 Doctors ask whether the person has

 Doctors then do a physical examination.
 The physical examination focuses on the face, particularly the eyes and nose.
 Doctors look for tears running down the cheek.
 They examine the eyelids, the puncta, and the area at the inner corners of the eyes.
-They also examine the surface of the eye with a slit lamp to examine the eye under high magnification.
+They also examine the surface of the eye with a slit lamp to examine the eye under high magnification (Fig. 2: What Is a Slit Lamp?).
 The nose is examined for congestion, blockages, pus, discharge, and bleeding.

 Doctors can usually determine the cause based on the results of the history and physical examination.
 Testing is often unnecessary.
 If testing is needed, the person usually is referred to an ophthalmologist (a medical doctor who specializes in the evaluation and treatment—surgical and nonsurgical—of eye disorders).